rok5ek/BreadcrumbToolbar/README.md

 ```

 ## Usage
 When adding a new fragment the toolbar is notified to add an item on its "breadcrumb" stack.
 You can use it with the animated drawer hamburger icon or without.
+Sample app is included.

 ## Compatibility